 - learn effective communications strategies that honor both of you as individuals and a team

-- recognize toxic patterns and behaviors and plan to migrate their effects on you (and your children)
+- recognize toxic patterns and behaviors and mitigate the effects on you (and your children)

 - heal from heartache and repair your relationship